Substitutes Pre-hire Questions

 What is the difference between substitute teachers and para-professional substitutes?
 Substitute teachers take the place of the regular teachers when they need to be absent.
 They have the full responsibility and authority of the regular teacher and are expected to carry out the teacher's lesson plans and maintain discipline in the classroom.
 A paraprofessional substitute takes the place of instructional assistants or office staff when they are absent.
 They will always have a professional staff member to assist them in carrying out their duties.

 What grade levels or subjects can I teach as a substitute?
 Substitutes may choose to teach any subject or at any grade level they feel comfortable and competent with.
-When the substitutes complete the application, they specify these preferences which are put into the SmartFind Express system along with the days of the week the substitute is available to work.
-These can be changed at any time the substitute feels a need to do so.
+When the substitutes complete the application, they are asked to specify these preferences which are then entered into the SmartFind Express system.
+The substitute’s availability or unavailability days can be set up by the substitute, and then later changed if needed.

 Do substitutes have to teach at all the District schools?
-No, our guest teachers can teach at any or all of the schools.
-Some substitutes work at only a few schools within a specific geographic region close to their homes; others work only at the District's high schools or elementary schools.
+No. Some substitutes work at only a few schools within a specific geographic region close to their homes; others work only at the District's high schools or elementary schools.
 Their selection of schools is a part of the application process.
-(A District map and School Directory are provided to assist with the selection process.)
+(A District map and School Directory are available to assist with the selection process.)

 What is special education?
 Will I be able to substitute in classes with "special needs" children?
-The Special Education website will provide answers to all of your questions about special needs students, inclusion philosophy and strategies, collaborative teaching, and Northside special education programs, services, and campuses.
-Yes, you are eligible to substitute in these classes and on those campuses if you wish; and you are invited to do so.
+The Special Education website provides answers to some of your questions about special needs students.
 Please take time to visit the Special Education website.

 Will the substitute teachers be treated with respect?
 Can they expect any support from the school staff?
 Northside ISD prides itself on having "family-friendly" schools.
 It is also a District priority to have "substitute-friendly schools."
 Substitute teachers can expect a high degree of support and assistance from all school personnel.
 Everyone is concerned for the success of our substitute teachers...even many of the students!

 Where can I get additional information on becoming a full time, certified teacher?
-One excellent source of information is the Texas Education Agency’s website, Becoming a Classroom Teacher in Texas.
+One excellent source of information is the Texas Education Agency’s web page, Alternative certification programs (ACP’s).
 In addition, you can contact your local college or university to get additional information on their programs of teacher certification.

 Can retired employees be hired as substitutes?
-Yes, retired teachers and other former employees can be hired as substitutes—either as teachers, as paraprofessionals or as campus administrators.
+Yes, retired teachers and other former employees can be hired as substitutes—either as teachers or paraprofessionals.
 However, there may be certain restrictions regarding the number of days they can work as substitutes, depending on whether they are filling in for an absent employee or working in a vacant position.
 The retiree should always check with TRS before beginning work in order to ensure that they will not suffer any penalties or loss of benefits when working as a substitute.
 Click here to view a summary of Northside’s rules for hiring retirees as substitutes.